c-ro/markers/readme.md

 # Markers

-Markers is a npm module that helps you programmatically generate markdown.
+Markers is a node module that helps you programmatically generate markdown.

 # Usage: